-Earth sciences encompass all scientific studies related to the structure and development of our planet, whether looking at the composition of rocks or soil on the earth’s surface, investigating the movement of plates or the properties of material far beneath our feet.
+Earth Sciences encompasses all scientific studies related to the structure and development of our planet, whether looking at the composition of rocks or soil on the earth’s surface, investigating the movement of plates or the properties of material far beneath our feet.
 Although field work plays an important role in many studies, today’s geoscientist commonly uses ocean drilling vessels, satellite imagery, high-precision geochemical and geophysical instruments, and the latest in electronic and laser microscopes.

-WHAT YOU CAN BECOME Economic geologist, geochemist, geochronologist, geophysicist, environmental geologist/ geophysicist, petroleum geologist, paleontologist, sedimentologist, structural geologist, marine geologist.
+WHAT YOU CAN BECOME Economic geologist, geochemist, geochronologist, geophysicist, environmental geologist/geophysicist, petroleum geologist, paleontologist, sedimentologist, structural geologist, marine geologist.

-Students pursuing a B.Sc. with a major in earth sciences will normally take the following courses in first year:
+Students pursuing a B.Sc. with a major in Earth Sciences will normally take the following courses in first year:

 |Semester I||Semester II|

 |Mathematics 1000 (1090)***||Mathematics 1001 (1000)***|

 *Students registered in Chemistry 1050 must also be registered in Mathematics 1000 (not 1090).

 **Students pursuing a geophysics specialization within Earth Sciences will be required to complete Physics 1051.
 Students who complete Physics 1020 with at least 65 per cent should take Physics 1051.
 Otherwise, they should take Physics 1021.
 Students registered in Physics 1050 must also be registered in Mathematics 1000 (not 1090).